It’s a tagline touted by health resources and media outlets alike, but is sitting the “new smoking”?

-While there is plenty of evidence that sitting too much is detrimental to health, comparing it to the risks of smoking tobacco may hide the real issues.
+While there is plenty of evidence that sitting too much is detrimental to health, studies show that comparing it to the risks of smoking tobacco may hide the real issues.

-Smoking tobacco and choosing to live a sedentary lifestyle both often thought of as “lifestyle choices”, but do they actually have comparable risk profiles?
+Smoking tobacco and choosing to live a sedentary lifestyle are both often thought of as “lifestyle choices”, but do they have comparable risk profiles?

 Smoking tobacco is the leading preventable cause of death in the US.
 Cigarette users have an increased risk of developing certain health conditions and diseases.
 These health conditions include:

 - Type 2 diabetes

 - Decreased fertility

 Similar to smoking, sitting too much and living a sedentary lifestyle hurt your overall health.
 Only 21 percent of adults are meeting the requirements for daily physical activity.

 Like smoking, frequent inactivity puts you at an increased risk of developing serious health conditions, including:

 - Metabolic syndrome, includes elevated blood pressure, abnormal cholesterol, and excess abdominal fat